-The parties then commence a mediation in the usual way.
+You conduct a mediation in the usual way.
 The same person who acted as arbitrator acts as mediator.
-If the parties can conclude a settlement through the mediation there is a binding settlement agreement.
-If they cannot the arbitrator publishes the award.
+If you conclude a settlement through the mediation, there is a binding settlement agreement.
+The arbitrator never publishes their award.
+If there is no settlement the arbitrator publishes the award.